Find a spider by...

 Note that in the 1880s the same spider collector named two Hypoblemum species: H. villosum and H. albovittatum.
 Various internet sites mention these

-as being found widely in Australia and New Zealand and they are quite similar in appearance.
-However, it appears that H. villosum has a complete white fringe at
+as being found widely in Australia and New Zealand and they are reasonably similar in appearance although the available photos for H. albovittatum tended to be rather variable.

 Spider(s) with a very similar appearance: There are several other salticid species with similar brown-grey markings and body shape that could be confused with this